General Rules

 8. Must run factory pedals, shifters, brakes, and steering for that year make and model of van

-9. Bumpers- any factory loaded bumper of your choice must be loaded on the inside, or a 4”x4” ¼” flat tubing (no homemade points) as a front bumper.
+9. Front Bumper- any factory loaded bumper of your choice must be loaded on the inside, or a 4”x4” ¼” flat tubing (no homemade points) as a front bumper.
 You may weld the stock brackets for that car or the bumper to the frame 4” on the frame from the back of the bumper.
 Also you can weld (4) 1” welds to the back of the bumper

 • Shocks may be collapsed and welded, but must remain is stock location and must extend 1” in front of the core support